Roots of Dignity: Kamentsa Housing Support Program

-Since 2010, OIOC has supported the basic needs of the Kamëntsá community, an Indigenous group that has been severely impacted by colonization and extractivism.
+Since 2010, we have supported the basic needs of the Kamëntsá community, an Indigenous group severely impacted by colonization and extractivism.
 This has resulted in widespread poverty, with 79% of families living in adverse conditions.
-During this time, we rebuilt 24 homes for families in need and provided construction materials to support 20 families.
-Our focus is on households where elderly people and children live in vulnerable situations.
+During this time, we rebuilt 24 homes for needy families and provided construction materials to support 20 families.
+Our focus is on households are elderly people and children live in vulnerable situations.

 Through the House Reconstruction and Basic Needs Support Initiative for the Kamentsa Community, we aim to provide dignified living conditions and essential services to vulnerable families, prioritizing the elderly and children.